sftcd/openssl/esnistuff/README.md

 Most recent first...

-- 20210213: Started testing against CF deployment.
-Various fixes being fixed;-)
+- 20210214: Started testing against CF deployment.
+Various fixes being fixed...
+Next one up will be to do the AAD called for by draft-09 (which is a PITA;-)

 - 20210212: Added basic GREASE'ing to client and server.